-- a) Manufacturing activities involving Non-Flammable Extraction may be principally permitted subject to issuance of a Zoning Clearance Certificate and Coastal Development Permit within the MG zone, as well as MC zone as an Interim Use. - b) Manufacturing activities involving Non-Flammable Extraction may also be permitted with a Special Permit and Coastal Development Permit within CG and ML zones. - c) Manufacturing activities involving Non-Flammable Extraction may be permitted with a Special Permit and Coastal Development Permit within those zones specified under 55.4.6.1.1 (AE and RA), but may only be conducted within a non-residential structure which was in existence prior to January 1, 2016.
+- a) Manufacturing activities involving Non-Flammable Extraction may be=permitted subject to issuance of a Zoning Clearance Certificate and Coastal Development Permit within the MG zone, or a Conditional Use Permit and Coastal Development Permit in the MC zone as an Interim Use. - b) Manufacturing activities involving Non-Flammable Extraction may also be permitted with a Special Permit and Coastal Development Permit within CG and ML zones.

+- Manufacturing activities involving Non-Flammable Extraction may be permitted with a Special Permit and Coastal Development Permit within those zones specified under - d) 55.4.6.1.1 (AE and RA) on parcels that meet the minimum parcel size requirements of Section 55.4.6.1.2, but may only be conducted within a lawfully constructed non- residential structure which was in existence prior to January 1, 2016.
+In addition, cannabis manufacturing activities in the AE zone shall be limited to the processing of the raw cannabis materials grown onsite.